-The growing field of mesh processing has developed a number of advanced surface processing techniques, e.g., mesh editing [25,29], mesh deformation [27], cloth simulation and compression.
+The growing field of mesh processing has developed a number of advanced surface processing techniques, e.g., mesh editing [Sor06, YZX\04], mesh deformation [SZGP05], cloth simulation and compression.
 For these, and other applications, good triangle meshes are required since often the mesh is assumed to be a piecewise approximation of a smooth function.
-As explained in the excellent survey of Alliez et al. [3], there is a need to improve raw meshes with oversampled and redundant geometry.
+As explained in the excellent survey of Alliez et al. [AUGA05], there is a need to improve raw meshes with oversampled and redundant geometry.
 This has given rise to the sub-field of remeshing.
-Although no formal definition of remeshing exists, it is roughly the process of creating a mesh with certain improved properties from a pre-existing mesh.
+Although no formal definition of remeshing exists, it is roughly the process of creating a mesh with certain improved properties from a preexisting mesh.
 Typically, the goal is to optimize sampling, grading, regularity, size, and shape of elements, while keeping the overall geometry of the model the same.

 A number of remeshing techniques work by first computing a parametrization of the input geometry.
-Then, the surface is resampled in the parameter domain, and the samples are reprojected into 3D space.
+Then, the surface is resampled in the parameter domain, and the samples are mapped back into 3D space.
 Unless the surface is homeomorphic to a disk, this requires cutting and stitching of the surface.
-Surazhsky and Gotsman [28] point out that such remeshing techniques are sensitive to the specific global parameterization used and can be slow.
-Not only that, but robust implementation of these techniques is nontrivial, since numerical precision issues often arise from the distortion induced by the parameterizations.
+Surazhsky and Gotsman [SG03] point out that such remeshing techniques are sensitive to the specific global parameterization used and can be slow.
+Additionally, robust implementation of these techniques is nontrivial, since numerical precision issues often arise from the distortion induced by the parameterizations.
 Instead, they advocate iteratively applying local optimizations directly on the existing mesh until some quality criteria are fulfilled.
-We point the reader to [3] for coverage of existing remeshing techniques.
+We point the reader to [AUGA05] for coverage of existing remeshing techniques.

-Our technique is most related to recent developments in surface reconstruction, triangulation, and remeshing [2,7,24].
-Given a two-dimensional orientable manifold surface $\mathcal S$ embedded in $\mathbb R^3$ that supports a projection operator and curvature computation, we produce a high quality triangulation that accurately captures details.
+Our technique is most related to recent developments in surface reconstruction, triangulation, and remeshing [ABCO\01, BO03, SFS05].
+Given a two-dimensional orientable manifold surface S embedded in $\mathbb{R}^3$ that supports a projection operator and curvature computation, we produce a high quality triangulation that accurately captures details.
 Our final reconstruction has bounded error from the original mesh, and most of the triangles exhibit excellent quality - the user defines how close to equilateral they must be.
-In particular, our work is inspired by the advancing-front algorithm of Scheidegger et al. [24], who extended the technique of Karkanis and Stewart [16] to the triangulation of point-set surfaces.
-Their key innovation was the use of a global guidance field (also called a sizing field in other works [4, 7]) to avoid missing features of the underlying surface.
+In particular, our work is inspired by the advancing-front algorithm of Scheidegger et al. [SFS05], who extended the technique of Karkanis and Stewart [KS01] to the triangulation of point-set surfaces.
+Their key innovation was the use of a global guidance field (also called a sizing field in other works [ACSYD05, BO03]) to avoid missing features of the underlying surface.
 Section 5 contains a detailed comparison to their work.